-Census - Solution
+Census Puzzle Solution

 A census taker approaches a house and asks the woman who answers the door "How many children do you have, and what are their ages?"

-Woman: "I have three children, the product of their ages are 36, the sum of their ages are equal to the address of the house next door."
+The woman replies "I have three children, the product of their ages are 36, the sum of their ages are equal to the address of the house next door."

 The census taker walks next door, comes back and says "I need more information."